Secretary Timothy Geithner’s Visit

 As Secretary Geithner toured Standard’s new facility in North Minneapolis, they spent considerable time in both the training room and metal shop.
 The Secretary was interested in the company’s commitment to staff training and retention.
 “We conveyed our belief that training is the great competitive un-equalizer and is critical to attracting and retaining exceptional employees.”
 Ferrara added, “Not only does it provide our clients knowledgeable, skilled service providers, but an investment in our staff provides stability for our employees, our company, and the economy at large.
 Everybody wins.”

 Small Businesses Contribute to Economic Growth

 Co-owner Todd Ferrara was equally enthusiastic about Secretary Geithner’s visit.
 “As we embark on a new decade, it’s also a new era for our business.
-Secretary Geithner’s interest in our company—a business that invests in its employees, the surrounding community, and is contributing to this economy—is a wonderful acknowledgement of our commitment and success.”
+Secretary Geithner’s interest in our company—a business that invests in its employees, the surrounding community, and is contributing to this economy—is a wonderful acknowledgment of our commitment and success.”
 Ferrara added, “We are optimistic about the future, and look forward to serving our customers for many, many years to come.”

 “It was a truly extraordinary day,” said Ted Ferrara.
 “We even had time to ‘talk shop.’
 The Secretary said it had been some time since he had last purchased a furnace.
-As he surveyed our line of energy efficient systems we discussed new, innovative products on the market.
+As he surveyed our line of energy-efficient systems we discussed new, innovative products on the market.
 I assured him that when he’s next in the market for a new furnace, we would be happy to provide him guidance.”

-Standard Heating & Air Conditioning is a fourth generation, family owned heating and air conditioning contractor serving Twin Cities homeowners since 1930, offering a full array of services and specializing in energy efficient replacements, repairs and updates.
+Standard Heating & Air Conditioning is a fourth-generation, family-owned heating and air conditioning contractor serving Twin Cities homeowners since 1930, offering a full array of services and specializing in energy-efficient replacements, repairs, and updates.